Meet Our Staff

 Prior to working for Goodlettsville Parks and Rec, Sarah served as a lifeguard and pool manager for the City of Greeneville, a recreation worker and program coordinator for the City of Johnson City, and most recently as the Director of Parks and Recreation and Public Relations for the Town of Unicoi.
 Sarah is certified as a parks and recreation professional through the National Recreation and Parks Association.
 Additionally, she is a member of both the Tennessee Recreation and Parks Association and the National Recreation and Parks Association.

-Sarah resides in the area with her husband and two dogs.
-In her free time, she enjoys spending time boating at the lake, walking her dogs, and is an avid University of Tennessee football fan.
+Sarah resides in the Goodlettsville with her husband, son, and two dogs.
+In her free time, she enjoys spending time with family, walking her dogs, and is an avid University of Tennessee football fan.
 Sarah takes pride in generating positive impact on the community through leisure services and is excited to be a part of a community that truly understands the value of recreation.

 Jack Presley, CPRP